Variational Inference as Iterative Projection in a Bayesian Hilbert Space with Application to Robotic State Estimation: Variational Bayesian Inference

 One of the major advantages of thinking of $\mbc{B}^2$ as a vector space with the definition of vector addition $\oplus$ is that Bayesian inference in general can be viewed as the addition of vectors.
 Consider the posterior $p(\mbf{x} | \mbf{z})$ where $\mbf{z}$ are some measurements.
 Bayes' rule states that

 where $p(\mbf{x})$ is a prior, $p(\mbf{z} | \mbf{x})$ is a measurement factor and, as mentioned earlier, we needn't introduce the normalization constant $p(\mbf{z})$ explicitly when writing the posterior as a vector addition in Bayesian space.
+To be clear, addition is defined for two members of the same Bayes space and here we interpret $p(\mbf{z} | \mbf{x})$ as a function of $\mbf{x}$ since $\mbf{z}$ is a constant (e.g., a known measurement).

 If we have several measurements that are statistically independent, then this can be factored as

 where $\mbf{x}_k = \mbf{P}_k \mbf{x}$ is a subset of the variables in $\mbf{x}$, $\mbf{P}_k$ is a projection matrix, and $\mbf{z}_k$ is the $k$th measurement.
 This expresses sparsity in the state description and in the measurements.
 To keep the notation economical, we shall simply write